 The way in which safety information — including suspected adverse reactions, product use and complaints –is exchanged between stakeholders is crucially important.
 To drive greater consistency in this exchange of information, the ICH E2B R2 standard was introduced.
 But as the industry knows all too well, change and improvement are inevitable.
 The ICH and global standards bodies including HL7 and ISO came together to revise the guideline, creating E2B R3 standards.
-These will require companies to prepare their safety databases to deal with the change.
+These will require companies to prepare their drug safety databases to deal with the change.

 The shift has enormous implications, affecting the way drug safety and regulatory departments of marketing authorization holders, clinical and licensing partners do business, and require significant technological changes.
 In the transition period marketing authorization holders have to manage this change in their systems, processes, skill sets and documentation.